Masakore/NFT_DAPPS/README.md

 ## How to run this app
 This app consists of three parts: backend, frontend and smart contract.
 You can open the following *frontend* and connect your wallet and mint.
+Note: due to time constraint, I couldn't implement the test cases.

 - Frontend on Vercel: https://simple-nft-d-qof26bv1p-masakore.vercel.app/
 - Backend on Heroku: https://simplenft-api-b11f0d93b70a.herokuapp.com/